CameronScarpati/student-activity-tracker/student-activity-tracker.md

 2. I would then like to store the average time spent on these assignments once they were created.
 3. I would also like to know the time spent in each class overall.

-*The point of this section is to have a ==general overview of the time== everything takes to see if I need to spend more time on certain assignments rather than others and then possibly use this data to prioritize other assignments to help ==maximize one's potential as a student==.*
+*The point of this section is to have a __general overview of the time__ everything takes to see if I need to spend more time on certain assignments rather than others and then possibly use this data to prioritize other assignments to help __maximize one's potential as a student__.*

 ---